Breathitt County High School: Mascot, school colors, and school (fight) song

-Breathitt County High School is known for its athletic programs, currently under the heading of Kyle Moore, Breathitt County Schools Athletic Director and Head Football Coach.
+Breathitt County High School is known for its athletic programs, currently under the heading of Kyle Moore, Breathitt County Schools' athletic director and head football coach.

-The sports programs at BCHS include: Boys' Basketball, Girls' Basketball, Football, Baseball, Fast Pitch Softball, Track and Field, Golf, Volleyball, Tennis, Cross Country, and even Cheerleading.
+Sports include boys' basketball, girls' basketball, football, baseball, fast-pitch softball, track and field, golf, volleyball, tennis, cross country, and cheerleading.

 Football

-In 1975, it was decided that the high school would field a football team due to the ongoing popularity in the region and the rising student body.
-At the time, there was a field and no stadium to play.
-So, most games were played during the day and people stood and watched or sat on buses or vehicles.
-The next year, it was agreed to build a stadium for fans to enjoy the game and, due to the construction, most games except two had to be played away.
+In 1975, it was decided that the high school would field a football team due to the ongoing popularity in the region and the growing student body.
+At the time, there was a field and no stadium to play in.
+Most games were played during the day.
+Attendees stood or sat on buses or vehicles.
+The next year, it was agreed to build a stadium for fans to enjoy the game.
+Due to the construction, most games except two had to be played away.
 These home games were played at the local National Guard Amory.

-It wasn't long until Breathitt County became a powerhouse in 3A.
-With their first undefeated season coming 1978.
-In 1995, due to low student enrollment, they moved down to AA and became dominant of the class.
+Soon Breathitt County became a powerhouse in 3A, with their first undefeated season coming in 1978.
+In 1995, due to low student enrollment, they moved down to AA and became dominant in the class.

-The football Bobcats have won the KHSAA Class AA State Championships in 1995, 1996, and 2002.
-During the time frame from 1995 to 1997 they boasted a winning streak of 42 games without a defeat.
-Going undefeated in 1995 and 1996.
-They had also had another undefeated season in 2002.
-In 2008, the Bobcats were KHSAA Class AAA Runners-Up.
+In football, the Bobcats won the KHSAA Class AA State Championships in 1995, 1996, and 2002.
+From 1995 to 1997 they boasted a winning streak of 42 games without a defeat.
+They went undefeated in 1995 and 1996.
+They had another undefeated season in 2002.
+In 2008, the Bobcats were KHSAA Class AAA runners-up.

 The head coach is Kyle Moore.

 The stadium is the Mike Holcomb Athletic Complex.
 This newer stadium replaced the old Breathitt Stadium built-in 1976.
 Constructed in 1998 and is one of few stadiums in the State of Kentucky to have a roof to cover spectators.
 According to KHSAA's website, it holds approximately 6,000 people.
 It has also been dubbed the nicknamed "The Riverbank" due to its location at the banks of the North Fork of the Kentucky River and the drainage of Panbowl Lake which once was part of the river.

 Boys' basketball

-The boys' basketball varsity basketball team has a long line of standing tradition.
-The high school has always had a boys' basketball team ever since the founding of the school that started in 1927.
+The high school has had a boys' basketball team since its founding in 1927.
 They have won twelve regional championships and countless district championships.
 Many contribute to the golden years of the 1950s and 1960s with coach Fairce O. Woods.
 Due to his many years of success, he was elected to the KHSAA Hall of Fame.
-The gymnasium (which is a circular domed arena) once called Breathitt Coliseum was renamed in 2000 after him (Breathitt Coliseum built in 1963, now Fairce O. Woods Coliseum - 2000).
+The Breathitt Coliseum, built in 1963, a circular domed arena, was renamed the Fairce O. Woods Coliseum in 2000.